K-stability of relative flag varieties: Statements of selected results

-For the remainder of the paper, $X$ is a smooth complex projective variety of dimension $n$ with a very ample polarisation $L$ and $E$ is an algebraic vector bundle of rank $e$.
-Given a partition $r$, we denote the flag variety of dimension $r$ quotients in $E$ by $\Flag(r,E)$, or simply by $\FF$ when $r$ and $E$ are clear from context.
-Let $\pi$ be the projection map $\pi:\FF\longrightarrow X$ and $\shL$ any $π$-ample line bundle on $\Flag(r,E)$. $\PP(E)$ denotes the projective bundle of lines.
+Fix a smooth projective variety $B$ of dimension $b$ with an ample line bundle $L$.
+Let $E$ be an algebraic vector bundle of rank $r_E$ over $B$, $r$ a strictly increasing finite sequence of positive numbers and $\Flag_r(E)$ the bundle of $r$-flags of subspaces in $E^*$.
+Fix a partition $λ = (λ_1,\ldots,λ_l)$ with jumps given by $r$.
+Let $E^λ$ denote the vector bundle obtained from $E$ and the representation of $\GL(r_E,\CC)$ given by $λ$ and let $p$ be the projection from $\Flag_r(E)$ to $B$ and define the line bundle

-\begin{theorem} Let $(X,L)$ be a smooth polarised curve and $E$ an ample vector bundle of rank $e$ on $X$.
-Let $r$ be one of the partitions $(2)$, $(3)$, $(3,1)$, $(3,2)$ or $(3,2,1)$.
-If $E$ is slope unstable, then the flag variety $\Flag(r,E)$ of $r$-flags of quotients in $E$ with the polarisation $\shL$ is $K$-unstable. \end{theorem} For polarisations that make the fibre of $\pi$ small, a similar result is true without imposing a restriction on the dimension of the base.
-We denote $\shL_m=\shL\otimes L^m$. \begin{theorem} Assume that $(X,L)$ is a smooth polarised variety and $E$ a vector bundle of rank $e$ on $X$ with a destabilising subbundle $F$.
-Let $r$ be one of the partitions listed in Theorem \ref{thm:curve}.
-Then there exists an $m_0$ such that the flag variety $\Flag(r,E)$ of $r$-flags of quotients in $E$ with the polarisation $\shL_m$ is $K$-unstable for $m>m_0$. \end{theorem} \begin{remark} We expect both of these theorems to hold for all partitions $r$.
-This would follow from a combinatorial conjecture that we present in Section~\ref{sec:chern}. \end{remark}